1ssb/tprofile/README.md

 ## Installation

-tprofile is available on PyPI.
+tprofiler is available on PyPI.
 Install it using pip:

 ```bash
 pip install tprofiler